 There has been an increase in reported cases of Hepatitis A in Sao Paulo over the last year.
 For more information and advice, see the Brazil country advice page and Hepatitis A factsheet from NaTHNaC.

-- UK health authorities have classified Brazil as having a risk of Zika virus transmission
+UK health authorities have classified Brazil as having a risk of Zika virus transmission.
+You should follow the advice of the National Travel Health Network and Centre.

 The sun can be extremely strong and UV levels are higher than in the UK.